 Penguin Geography for Preschoolers-First Graders

 I always love Montessori Print Shop materials for well-researched, high-quality materials.
-The Penguin: 16 Types is a good example.
+Penguins and Location Materials is a good example.
 I really appreciate the thorough set of penguin materials, but I especially appreciate the distribution map that comes with them.
 For continent work, I typically had to research the location of the animals.
 This Montessori Print Shop material has the work done for you with lots of helpful information and a distribution map, too.